 While sightseeing in Paris, we could scan the Eiffel tower and get audio information.
 Why not also have the possibility to see the construction of the Coliseum and how Rome looked like at that time?

 Shopping with AR

-When it comes to shopping, AR can be used as an aid in choosing items from a catalog.
+When it comes to shopping, augmented reality can be used as an aid in choosing items from a catalog.
 The number of brands that offer AR increases every day.
 From digital fitting rooms upon which we can upload our picture and “try on” clothes, to greeting cards that come to life, AR offers buyers the confidence that can lead to purchasing decisions.

 In the future, brands will likely go for the AR strategy.
 Instead of just looking at items in stores or catalogs, we will be able to “try on” clothes and “integrate” objects in our homes without even getting out of bed.

 The bottom line is, AR is coming soon to a handheld device near you, and it’s going to be one of the biggest technological innovations of the century.
 I, for one, plan on being an early adopter of this technology, which has the potential to improve our lives in immeasurable ways.
 How about you?